The Night of Wenceslas: Book Review

 After the twist, The Night of Wenceslas becomes an On The Run story, with Whistler trying to reach the British Embassy before the Czech secret police can arrest him.
-Like Hannay, Whistler manages to find hidden resources within himself once forced to flee.
+Like Hannay, Whistler finds hidden resources within himself once forced to flee.

 In The Night of Wenceslas, Whistler realises he has been double-crossed because he finds the information he has been carrying, which is in plain English.
-This is extremely unlikely – vital information is enciphered before transmission, precisely because it may fall into the wrong hands.
+This is extremely unlikely – they encipher vital information before transmission, precisely because it may fall into the wrong hands.
 Soviet-bloc spies used the one-time-pad system, which is theoretically unbreakable, to encrypt all communications.

 Although The Night of Wenceslas is not a comedy, it has a lot of wry humour.
-The protagonist narrates in the first person, and his asides and comments are one of the main things that make him a great character.
-He is is in turn sardonic, sarcastic and ironic, and sharp comments like his description of Czechs as ‘hands and brains’ (based on a poster in Wenceslas Square exhorting “Every Hand, Every Brain, for the Building of Socialism”) keep the reader entertained.
+The protagonist narrates in the first person, and his asides and comments are one of the principal things that make him a great character.
+He’s in turn sardonic, sarcastic and ironic, and sharp comments like his description of Czechs as ‘hands and brains’ (based on a poster in Wenceslas Square exhorting “Every Hand, Every Brain, for the Building of Socialism”) keep the reader entertained.

-There are also some farcical moments in The Night of Wenceslas, such as the confusion over the two guide books.
-There’s also some rather convenient implausibilities and glossing over of unpleasantness, such as what happens to the minor characters.
+There are also some farcical moments in The Night of Wenceslas, such as the confusion over the two guidebooks.
+There are also some rather convenient implausibilities and glossing over of unpleasantness, such as what happens to the minor characters.
 The spy plot itself resolves rather easily in the end – giving the book a slightly lightweight feel.

 Essentially, The Night of Wenceslas is wish fulfilment – what penniless young man wouldn’t want to get mixed up in a spy plot with a beautiful foreigner in a glamorous city with a frisson of danger – but wish fulfilment is no bad thing when done well, as it is here.